Papaya Nutrition Facts & Health Benefits

 When used topically, mashed papaya seems to be beneficial for promoting wound healing and preventing infection of burned areas.
 Researchers feel that the proteolytic enzymes chymopapain and papain in papaya are accountable for their beneficial effects.
 Ointments containing the papain enzyme also have been used as a treatment for decubitus ulcers (bedsores).

 Papaya contains more than 200 essential amino acids and several enzymes including, the proteolytic enzyme, papain.
 Papain is an effective anti-inflammatory molecule, which prevents inflammation in the stomach and digestive tract.
-It helps in rapid digestion of proteins, thereby reducing the incidence of acid reflux.
+It helps in the rapid digestion of proteins, thereby reducing the incidence of acid reflux.
 Moreover, it is very effective against stomach ulcers and even provides relief for people suffering from IBS.

 Many people throw away seeds after cutting the fruit.
 Bear in mind that the seeds are edible, too, so it is perfectly fine to eat them.
 The seeds have a crunchy texture and a slightly peppery flavor, making them an ideal seasoning for many dishes.
 Simply scoop the seeds out and save them for later.
+Upon removing the seeds, rinse them in water, sift the seeds with your hands to remove any residue, and set them on a paper towel dry.
+Grind or crush the seeds prior to adding them to food.

 Precautions & Side effects

-Papaya can have adverse affects when taken by mouth in massive quantities or when applied to the skin as papaya latex.
+Papaya can have adverse effects when taken by mouth in massive quantities or when applied to the skin as papaya latex.
 Papaya latex comprises papain.
 Taking large quantities of papain by mouth can damage the esophagus, the food tube in the throat.
 Applying papaya latex into the skin can cause severe irritation and allergic reactions in certain people.

 Pregnancy and breast-feeding: Papaya can also be problematic when taken in large amounts by mouth during pregnancy.
 Do not take papaya orally in medicinal amounts if you're pregnant.
 There's some evidence that unprocessed papain, among the compounds found in papaya, might poison the fetus or cause birth defects.
 Not enough is known about the safety of papaya during childbirth.
 It's ideal to refrain from taking it in quantities higher than ordinary food amounts.